zinzloun/THM_WriteUP/RTM_Capstone/README.md

 	        Kdc Called:
 ### DCSync attack

-Nowthat we have inject the CORPDc user ticket in our current session, we can proceed to perform a [DcSync attack](https://www.thehacker.recipes/a-d/movement/credentials/dumping/dcsync) to try to dump NTLM hash for domain users.
-I will perform the attack without using Mimikatz, since it's heavely monitored.
-I found this useful tool [DCSyncer](https://github.com/notsoshant/DCSyncer/releases/tag/v1.0).
+Now that we have inject the CORPDc user ticket in our current session, we can proceed to perform a [DcSync attack](https://www.thehacker.recipes/a-d/movement/credentials/dumping/dcsync) to try to dump NTLM hash for domain users.
+Without using Mimikatz, I found this useful tool [DCSyncer](https://github.com/notsoshant/DCSyncer/releases/tag/v1.0).
-The tool will dump hashes for all users, single user hash dump is not supported, so I saved the output into a file
+The tool will dump hashes for all users, single user hash dump is not supported, so I saved the output into a file:

 	DCSyncer-x64.exe > dump-hash.txt